Unit 2: EDA Modeling

 Categorical variables

 Now choose the best plot(s) to visualize the relationship between your categorical predictors and sale_price().
+What relationships stand out to you?

 data_trn |>